 All injuries sustained, either in a regular workplace or while undertaking support work, should be reported to your employer at the earliest opportunity.

-Premises such as schools and care homes should have official accident and injury books for you to fill in, but in other situations you may have to make a report independently.
+Employers should have official accident and injury books for you to fill in, but in other situations you may have to make a report independently.
 Try to include as much specific detail as you can, covering where, when and how the injury occurred.
 You should also highlight any possible areas that would show employer negligence.

-Support work often involves solo, one-on-one support, so in the absence of other witnesses, making an accurate incident report can be key.
+Care work often involves solo, one-on-one support, so in the absence of other witnesses, making an accurate incident report can be key.
 If other people did witness the incident, however, it would be very useful for your claim to keep a record of their details.

 If you’ve been unable to report the injury, or your employer prevented you from making an official record, don’t panic – we can help you to do so.